Rashid bin Matar Al Qasimi: Alliances

 Following the invasion of Oman by the Persians under Nader Shah, the Shah of Iran, the Al Qasimi became increasingly distrustful of their new neighbours and one of Rashid bin Matar's first acts on acceding in 1747 was to conclude an alliance with Mulla Ali Shah, the former naval chief under Nader Shah who had taken the opportunity of the latter's assassination to seize Bandar Abbas.
 In 1755, Rashid together with Mulla Ali Shah attacked and took Qishm and Luft.
 This began a prolonged conflict with the Ma'in, who allied with Mir Mahanna, the Persian governor of Bandar Rig.

 The overthrow of the Persians by the first of the Saidis of Muscat, the Imam Ahmad, created a new enemy for the Al Qasimis and they went to war with Muscat in 1758.

-In 1759, Rashid allied with the Sheikh of Charak against Mir Mahanna.
+The successful alliance with Mullah Ali Shah was sealed when, in 1758, he married Rashid's daughter.
+This helped to restore an Al Qasimi presence in Qeshm in 1763, yielding a third of the island's revenues.

-The alliance with Mulla Ali Shah paid Rashid dividends when the long and bitter conflict with the Bani Ma'in was concluded with a peace agreement in January 1763 which ceded him a third of the revenues of Qishm island.
-Alliances shifted quickly, however, and by 1773 Rashid threw in his lot with the Sultan of Muscat in attacking Karim Khan, the Vakil of Persia, on the Persian coast.
-Two years later, the Al Qasimi were once again at war with Muscat.
+In 1759, the Qawasim under Rahma sailed together with a Huwala force from Bandar Charak (the port inland of Kish on the Persian coast), against Mir Muhanna, the piratical Sheikh of Bandar Rig (north-west of Bushire).
+In 1761, the Qawasim again moved in concert with Ali Shah after his family had been imprisoned on Hormuz by members of the Bani Ma’in tribe.
+During this conflict a Muscat boat headed for the British factory at Bandar Abbas was taken by the Qawasim, carrying 2,400 bags of rice and a ‘Leaguer of Arrack’.
+Ali Shah, a Muslim, made restitution for the rice but notably not for the alcoholic Arrack.
+A peace was brokered between the Bani Ma’in, Qawasim and Ali Shah, resulting once again in the division of the revenues from Qeshm, but also awarding the Qawasim ownership of the great ship, the Rahmani.